musangisilvia/alx-higher_level_programming/0x03-python-data_structures/README.md

 This file conatins a fu nction that prints all integers of a list.
 - Prototype: ``` def print_list_integer(my_list=[]): ```
-- Format: one line per integer.
+- Format: one integer per line.

 ## 1-element_at.py